mtlynch/mtlynch.io/content/notes/nixos-proxmox/index.md

 ## Download the NixOS container image

 First, download the latest [NixOS x86_x64 lxdContainerImage image](https://hydra.nixos.org/job/nixos/release-24.05/nixos.lxdContainerImage.x86_64-linux).
-For other hardware architectures, see [this Github comment](https://github.com/NixOS/nixpkgs/issues/43781#issuecomment-1707132209).
+For other hardware architectures, see [this GitHub comment](https://github.com/NixOS/nixpkgs/issues/43781#issuecomment-1707132209).

 {{<notice type="warning">}}
 **Warning**: Hydra also features a build called [`proxmoxLXC.x86_64-linux`](https://hydra.nixos.org/job/nixos/release-24.05/nixos.proxmoxLXC.x86_64-linux).
 I expected it to work even better on Proxmox, but it seems to be broken.
 It boots NixOS, but the login does not accept any standard NixOS credential (`nixos`, `root`).